YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Cloud_Server_Facial_Recognition_Program/README.md

 # Cloud Server Facial Recognition Programs

 ### Setting up the cloud server
--  Install OpenCV to the cloud server.
+-  Install OpenCV on the cloud server.

 -  Ensure that all the cloud programs are installed to a directory on the server.
 In each of the programs, modify the IP Address and Ports to your needs.
 Modify the path to the database and database file also.